CBergvall/dotfiles/README.md

 # My dotfiles repo

-linker.sh contains all linker commands.
+linker.sh contains all symlink commands (and more).
 To link everything:

 ```bash
 ~/dotfiles/linker.sh
 ```

-- # Install instructions

 Keep in mind that this is not a complete setup/install script for a new computer.
-You will have to install the following manually:
+The dotfiles in this repo affect the following programs that you will need to install manually:

-## Terminal
+- zsh
 - oh-my-zsh
-- MesloLGS Nerd Font
-- powerlevel10k

-## applications

 - neovim

-## macOS-specific
+- typst

+macOS-specific:

 - aerospace
 - ghostty

+You won't break this system by not installing these applications.
+The symlink will be created, but it just won't do anything.

+TODO: Make an installer.sh file that acts a setup script (not too comprehensive).
+It could make use of brewfiles and such.